RustyKnight/WhichBin-SwiftUI/README.md

 # Which Bin

-If you’re rubbish collection is anything like mine, you will have multiple bins, each with its own individual schedule of when it needs to be put it.
+If you’re rubbish collection is anything like mine, you will have multiple bins, each with its own individual schedule of when it needs to be put out.

 At some point, it all just got a little bit crazy.